AI-generated

 Primary Holding

-A subsequent will that is denied probate due to defective execution cannot revoke a prior valid will, and any physical destruction of the prior will based on the mistaken belief that the subsequent will is valid does not result in revocation under the doctrine of dependent relative revocation.
+A subsequent will that is disallowed for lack of due execution cannot revoke a prior will, and if the testator destroyed the prior will based on the mistaken belief that the subsequent will was valid, the doctrine of dependent relative revocation applies to preserve the prior will.

 Background